-Are you preordering your Thanksgiving feast or making it all from scratch?
-Either way, when you follow these simple food safety practices, they can help ensure an enjoyable holiday with family and friends.
+Are you preordering your Thanksgiving feast, or making it all from scratch?
+Either way, when you follow these simple food safety practices, you can avoid the likelihood of foodborne germs and illness, and more importantly, help ensure an enjoyable holiday with your family.

 Leave Room for Leftovers

 Leftovers are part of the holiday tradition.
 Store each dish separately in clean, sealable, leak-proof containers and reheat to 165°F when you're ready to enjoy round two of your Thanksgiving meal.

 Last tip: Many families like to sit and enjoy each other's company after finishing the big feast, but remember that the USDA recommends that a cooked turkey sit out no longer than two hours at room temperature.
 If you live in a warmer climate, however, the organization says in temperatures higher than 90°F, get that turkey into the fridge within an hour.
 It can be hard to get moving after a big meal, but the rest of the turkey will not be safe to eat as a leftover if these recommendations are not followed.